aiblocks/.github/CONTRIBUTING.md

-# How to contribute to a Stellar project
+# How to contribute to a AiBlocks project

-Your contributions to the [Stellar network](https://www.stellar.org/) will help improve the world’s financial infrastructure, faster.
+Your contributions to the [AiBlocks network](https://www.aiblocks.io/) will help improve the world’s financial infrastructure, faster.

-We want to make it as easy as possible to contribute changes that help the Stellar network grow and thrive.
+We want to make it as easy as possible to contribute changes that help the AiBlocks network grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.